What are the Features of the Teradata Identity Columns?

 As VPROCs (AMPs or PEs) work in parallel and independently from each other, the numbers generated and inserted into a table are not in chronological order.

 There can be gaps between the generated numbers.
-However, this will increase the likely-hood of having larger gaps in the figures in the case of a system restart, and between loads, when not all numbers are consumed.
+However, the likelihood of having more significant gaps in the numbers increases with a system restart, between loads, and when not all numbers are consumed.

 Limitations Of Teradata Identity Columns

 - Each table can only have one identity column.

 *** Failure 3706 Syntax error: A table may not have more than one identity column.

 - ALTER TABLE can’t add an identity column

 *** ALTER TABLE Failed.
 3706: Syntax error: Cannot add new Identity Column option